mrnkim/crop-seek-v1.2/README.md

-`⚠️ This app supports indexes created with older models, such as Marengo 2.6 and Pegasus 1.1, using Twelve LabsAPI version 1.2.
-For indexes built with the latest models—Marengo 2.7 and Pegasus 1.2, please refer to [Crop-Seek](https://github.com/mrnkim/crop-seek).`
+*⚠️ This app supports indexes created with older models, such as Marengo 2.6 and Pegasus 1.1, using Twelve Labs api version 1.2.
+For indexes built with the latest models — Marengo 2.7 and Pegasus 1.2, please refer to [Crop-Seek](https://github.com/mrnkim/crop-seek).*

 ## 👋 Introduction